 With farro wheat, there’s no need to soak the grain beforehand.
 You can simply add the farro to boiling water and allow it to simmer on medium heat.
 Although the cooking time can vary with different farro types, the general consensus is that farro wheat doesn’t take too long to cook.

 Farro wheat can be used to make various different dishes, ranging from healthy salad to hearty soups and savory grain bowls.
-In other words, it’s always a good idea to store plenty of farro wheat within your kitchen.
+It’s no wonder why farro wheat is considered one of the healthiest substitutes for rice.

 13. Orzo Pasta